 A list page centers on a table which lists all the data elements of a given type, like resources, personnel, contracts, or locations.
-A list page isn't actually titled "List," but rather by the name of the data type it lists.
+A list page isn't actually titled "List," but rather is named according to the type of data it lists.
 Thus, the list page for resources is titled "Resource."